Exercises for lower back pain that work

 FAQs

-What exercise is good for lower back pain?
+What exercises are good for lower back pain?

 Any exercise that works the trunk and hip girdle muscles without placing excessive forces through the lumbar spine is generally good for lower back pain.